LukeShortCloud/rootpages/src/ansible.rst

   services:
     mysql:

--  from = The Docker image to use for a service.
+-  from = The docker image to use for a service.

 Syntax: